José Figueroa: Illness, death and burial

 Francisco García Diego y Moreno, who later became California's first bishop, reported that Figueroa was "greatly agitated on account of the disturbances that the colonists caused", and set out on a strenuous voyage in 1835 to calm the political turmoil.
 He sailed from Monterey to San Francisco, and with very little rest, on to San Diego and then he returned to Monterey in June, 1835, and was "already ailing".
 Although he was initially able to continue his work, he felt weak and did not recover.
-He participated in the session of the territorial assembly that convened on 25 August, but informed that body on 27 August that he needed to take a leave of absence for health reasons, appointing José Castro as interim governor.
+He attended the territorial assembly on 25 August, asked for leave on 27 August, and on 22 September resigned the civil command to José Castro, the senior vocal of the diputación, while the military command passed to Nicolás Gutiérrez.